-The general idea of the global fitting is to project the probability distribution of the measured CR fluxes to the model parameter space.\footnote{ The probability distribution can be described by the chi-square $\chi^2$ or likelihood for the Frequentist interpretation while the Bayesian interpretation is based on posterior.
-Note that the Gaussian likelihood probability density can be written as $\sim \exp\left(-\frac{\chi^2}{2}\right)$.} For this purpose, one can use various sampling tools, such as the Markov chain Monte Carlo (MCMC) or nest sampling, to explore the parameter space.
-Since the chi-square $\chi^2$ is built based on the fluxes other than the model parameter space, too many samples for trial and error are located in the unwanted region.
-Moreover, once the likelihood distribution is changed, one has to redo the whole analysis to obtain an optimistic coverage. {If the new likelihood distribution is only changed mildly from previous one, there are several tips to efficiently and fast redo new scans.
-For example, one can use the old posterior distribution as an updated prior distribution for the new scans, or adopt the covariance matrix generated by old scans as initial prior distribution.
-However, these tips still require to perform the parameter scan again.}
+The general idea of global fitting is to project the probability distribution of the measured CR fluxes to the model parameter space.\footnote{ The probability distribution can be described by the chi-square $\chi^2$ or likelihood statistics for the Frequentist interpretation, while the Bayesian interpretation is based on the posterior distribution.
+Note that the Gaussian likelihood probability density can be written as $\sim \exp\left(-\frac{\chi^2}{2}\right)$.} One can use various sampling tools, such as the Markov chain Monte Carlo (MCMC) method or nest sampling, to explore the parameter space.
+The chi-square $\chi^2$ statistic is built based on fluxes instead of the model parameter space.
+Hence, too many samples may be used in a trial and error approach in an unwanted region.
+Moreover, once the likelihood distribution is changed, it is better to restart the whole analysis to obtain good coverage.
+If there are only mild changes in the likelihood distribution, there are several approaches to efficiently and quickly complete new scans.
+For example, the old posterior distribution can be used as an updated prior distribution for the new scans or the covariance matrix generated by old scans can be adopted as the initial prior distribution.
+However, these approaches still require performing the parameter scan again.

-{For the sake of bypassing the scanning procedure, our goal is to directly obtain the corresponding propagation and source parameters by given any interesting spectra taken from experimental data.
-The likelihood distribution in CR spectra can be directly obtained from experimental measurement without any exploration of the CR model parameter space.
-To achieve our goal, an inverse function of CR propagation equation has to be hired.
-Nevertheless, the CR propagation equation is a complicated partial differential equation and it is not easy to obtain the inverse function of the propagation equation.
-In this work, we show that Machine learning (ML) is a powerful technique to undertake this task by interpolating a large data set, especially in multidimensional parameter space. }
+To avoid these additional scanning procedures, our goal is to obtain the corresponding propagation and source parameters directly by using spectra of interest from experimental data.
+The likelihood distribution in CR spectra can be directly taken from experimental measurements without exploring the CR model parameter space.
+Therefore, we can use the inverse function of the CR propagation equation to calculate the corresponding propagation and source parameters directly from the desired CR spectra.
+Nevertheless, CR propagation is a complicated partial differential equation, and it is not easy to obtain its inverse function.
+In this work, we show that machine learning (ML) is a powerful technique that can be used to undertake this task by interpolating a large data set, especially in a multidimensional parameter space.